eXascaleInfolab/xmeasures/README.md

                                   maximizes F1)
                                     (possible values="partprob", "harmonic"
                                   default=`harmonic')
-  -i, --identifiers=labels_filename
+  -u, --unweighted              Labels weighting policy on F1 evaluation:
+                                  weighted by the number of instances in each label or unweighed, where each label is treated equally  (default=off) -i, --identifiers=labels_filename
                                 output labels (identifiers) of the evaluating
                                   clusters as lines of space-separated indices